ysyk2021/leading-by-example-modeling-excellence-and-inspiring-others-to-follow/src/chapter-8-3.md

-Chapter 7: Mentoring and Coaching: Overcoming Common Mentoring and Coaching Challenges
+Overcoming Common Mentoring and Coaching Challenges
 ======================================================================================

 Mentoring and coaching are essential for developing the next generation of leaders.
 In this chapter, we will explore some common mentoring and coaching challenges and how to overcome them.